edemaine/cocreate/INSTALL.md

 For sake of performance, we recommend serving this rather large WebWorker script via CDN, and the [provided `settings.json`](settings.json) does so via [JSDelivr](https://www.jsdelivr.com/).
-You can configure `settings.json` to use a different CDN as follows:
+You can configure your `.deploy/settings.json` to use a different CDN as follows:

 ```json
 {